sugarchain-project/sugarchain-seeder/README.md

 RUNNING AS NON-ROOT
 -------------------

-Typically, you'll need root privileges to listen to port 53 (name service).
+Typically, you will need root privileges to listen to port 53 (name service).
 One solution is using an iptables rule (Linux only) to redirect it to a non-privileged port:

 ```bash
 iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 5353